top of page

 Dancer/Actress

-Born in 1976 in O’okiep, Namaqualand, Northern Cape, South Africa, Esmé began her dance journey with Namjive, a community-based dance program led by Dawn Langdown, where she worked from 1997 to 2010.
-During this time, she honed her teaching and performance skills, focusing primarily on dance but also exploring other artistic disciplines.
-In 2013, Esmé joined the Garage Dance Ensemble as a wardrobe mistress and community dance teacher, further contributing to the arts through her multifaceted expertise.
+Born in 1976 in O’okiep, Northern Cape, Esmé began her dance journey with Dawn Langdown at Namjive, where she worked from 1997 to 2010, developing her teaching and performance skills.
+In 2013, she joined Garage Dance Ensemble as a wardrobe mistress and community dance teacher, later transitioning to acting with a breakout role in Mooigenoeg om Engels te Praat (2017).

 Esme Marthinus During A Live Performance